fledge-iot/fledge/docs/91_version_history.rst

     - New Features:

-       - An option has been added to the fledge-south-mqtt-sparkplug plugin to attach the topic as a datapoint.
-This allows the topic to be used in later filters in the pipeline for such applications as including some or all of the topic in the placement hints passed to north plugins.
+       - fledge-south-mqtt-sparkplug: Added an option to attach the topic as a datapoint, enabling its use in later filters for applications like passing placement hints to north plugins.
+Additionally, the plugin now supports long integer and double values.
-       - A mechanism has been implemented in the fledge-south-mqtt-sparkplug plugin to accept hints related to the data written to the broker.
-       - Support for long integer and double values has been added to the fledge-south-mqtt-sparkplug south plugin.
        - The fledge-south-benchmark plugin has been enhanced to allow support for multiple datapoints per asset.
        - The fledge-south-s2opcua plugin's debug trace output is now available within the support bundles created by Fledge.
        - Improvements have been made to the way subscriptions are configured in the fledge-south-s2opcua plugin.
-       - fledge-south-s2opcua: currently, all supported Asset Naming Scheme options rely on the Browse Name of the subscribed OPC UA Variables to name Datapoints.
-A new Datapoint Name configuration has been added that allows you to choose either the Browse Name (default) or Node Id as the name for the Datapoint.
-This new feature applies only to the naming of Datapoints.
-In some Asset Naming Scheme options, the name of the parent OPC UA Object is used to construct an Asset name.
-The Asset name derived from the parent Object is still Browse Name and is not configurable.
-       - The fledge-south-s2opcua plugin has been updated to support control operations to flow from Fledge to OPC UA devices.
+       - fledge-south-s2opcua: Added a new Datapoint Name configuration, allowing users to choose between Browse Name (default) or Node Id for naming datapoints.
+This applies only to datapoint naming, while asset names derived from parent OPC UA objects remain based on Browse Name.
+Additionally, the plugin now supports control operations flowing from Fledge to OPC UA devices.
        - Logging in the fledge-south-opcua plugin has been improved to include more data on the low level OPC UA protocol connections.
-       - The fledge-filter-asset filter has been enhanced to have a new option that allows the selection of which datapoints to be sent onwards in the pipeline.
+       - foglamp-filter-asset: Added a new option to select which datapoints are sent onwards in the pipeline and improved error handling for rules configuration.
-       - The error handling for the rules configuration of the fledge-filter-asset plugin has been improved.
        - The fledge-filter-scale-set has been updated to use an improved user interface to define the set of scale factors and offset to apply.
-       - The handling of floating point numbers within the Bounds filter has been improved and better documented.
        - The fledge-filter-metadata plugin has been updated to support substitution of datapoint values and the asset name, not the new meta data values created.
        - The fledge-north-http-c plugin has been updated to support optional HTTP Basic authentication.
-       - It is now possible to enable and disable the logging of the OMF messages via the configuration options of the OMF North plugin
-       - OMF North plugin: a number of improvements and fixes have been completed including: Add logging of OMF Types and Containers created or confirmed as Information log messages, Improve error checking and logging including the PI exception that indicates the expiration of the PI Server license.
-Improve detection of connection loss to the PI Web API server so that no OMF REST calls are attempted while disconnected, Warn when the destination data archive is unstable and stop processing.
-This is detected by OMF North as an HTTP 409 (Conflict) returned by any OMF REST call.
-The name (or index) of the entity affected is logged.
-Conflicts must be addressed by the PI system manager, The Troubleshooting the PI Server integration web page has been updated to reflect the changes in messages.
+       - OMF North plugin: Added a configuration option to enable or disable OMF message logging.
+Additionally, various improvements and fixes have been made, including logging of OMF Types and Containers as Information messages, enhanced error checking and logging for PI Server license expiration, improved detection of PI Web API connection loss to prevent failed REST calls, and warnings for unstable destination data archives (detected via HTTP 409 Conflict responses).
+The Troubleshooting the PI Server integration documentation has also been updated to reflect these changes.
-       - The documentation for the simple expression rule plugin has been enhanced to include examples of multiple datapoint expressions.
+       - The documentation for the fledge-rule-simple-expression plugin has been enhanced to include examples of multiple datapoint expressions.
        - Documentation has been added to illustrate how the standard HTTP-C plugin can be used to send data to the Inductive Automations Ignition product.
        - The documentation for the fledge-filter-delta plugin has been improved such that it appears correctly in the table of contents.
-       - An example of ingesting data from Inductive Automation's Ignition product using the WebDev module in that product has been added to the Simple Rest south plugin documentation.

     - Bug Fix:

        - fledge-south-s2opcua: for the Asset Naming Scheme selection of Single Datapoint or Single Asset, Browse Names of Variables must be unique among all OPC UA Subscriptions.
 If there are duplicate Browse Names, the plugin should disambiguate the names by concatenating the Variable’s Node Id to the end of the Browse Name.
 If there are more than 2 duplicate Browse Names, the plugin would concatenate the Node Id too many times.
 This has been fixed.
-       - An issue with the fledge-south-mqtt-sparkplug plugin that would allow illegal asset names to be altered has been resolved.
        - An issue with the dynamic reconfiguration of the fledge-south-randomwalk plugin has been resolved.
 The service no longer requires a restart after reconfiguration.
-       - An issue with the fledge-south-opcua that could cause problems if the service is restarted when the connection to the OPC UA server is not available has been resolved.
+       - fledge-south-opcua: Resolved issues causing failures when the service is restarted without an available OPC UA server connection and when the plugin is reconfigured.
-       - An issue that could cause the fledge-south-opcua plugin to fail when reconfigured has been resolved.
        - A problem with the fledge-south-mqtt plugin that would cause it to not re-establish the connection to the MQTT broker if connectivity was lost has been resolved.
-       - An issue that could cause the rules in the fledge-filter-asset to be executed in the wrong order has been fixed.
-       - An issue that might result in the fledge-filter-asset plugin not removing all the datapoints from an asset, defined by multiple rules, has been resolved.
-       - A problem that would cause the fledge-filter-asset plugin to exit in a non-graceful way if an incomplete configuration was given to the filter has been resolved.
+       - foglamp-filter-asset: Fixed issues with rule execution order, ensuring proper sequencing.
+Resolved a problem where multiple rules might not remove all datapoints from an asset.
+Additionally, improved stability by preventing non-graceful exits when an incomplete configuration is provided.
-       - An issue that could cause the fledge-filter-metadata to terminate a south service if very late integer values were used has been resolved.
+       - fledge-filter-metadata: Resolved an issue causing the plugin to terminate a south service due to excessively late integer values and added support for defining nested values.
-       - The fledge-filter-metadata plugin has been updated to support nested values to be defined.
        - A problem that could result in excessive memory use when the fledge-filter-delta plugin is used.
-       - An issue with the fledge-north-opcuaclient plugin trying to write data to OPC UA nodes that didn't exist in the server has been updated.
+       - fledge-north-opcuaclient: Resolved an issue where the plugin attempted to write data to non-existent OPC UA nodes and fixed a problem causing statistics to increase even when no data was being sent.
-       - An issue with the statistics created by the fledge-north-opcuaclient plugin has been resolved.
-Previously the statistics may increase when data is not being sent.
        - OMF North plugin: sending OMF Data messages to the Edge Data Store 2020 resulted in the HTTP error code 400 with the message "One or more errors occurred.
 (The action 'Update' is not supported for OMF messages.)."
 The same problem occurs when sending OMF Data messages to the AVEVA Connector Relay.
 This has been fixed.
 This problem does not occur in EDS 2023, EDS 2023 Patch 1 and EDS 2024.
        - An issue that could result in missing audit log entries when notifications are sent based on statistic history data has been resolved.